Paddle Billing

 Transactions are the central billing entity in Paddle.
 Create a transaction to collect using checkout or invoice.
 Paddle automatically creates transactions for subscription lifecycle events.

-To bill a customer, you need a transaction.
-It holds all the information about a charge you're billing for, including customer details, items, calculated tax and localized pricing, and payments.
+All purchases are transactions.
+They hold all the information about a customer purchase, including customer details, items, calculated tax and localized pricing, and payments.

 Paddle automatically creates transactions for subscription lifecycle events and when checkouts are opened, but you can create your own transactions using the API or Paddle dashboard.